openshift/enhancements/enhancements/cloud-integration/azure/azure-workload-identity.md

 #### Mutating admission webhook

-CCO will deploy and lifecycle the [Azure Workload Identity mutating admission webhook](https://azure.github.io/azure-workload-identity/docs/installation/mutating-admission-webhook.html) on Azure clusters such that customers can annotate workload `ServiceAccounts` with Managed Identity details necessary for creating clients.
+CCO will deploy and lifecycle the [Azure Workload Identity mutating admission webhook](https://azure.github.io/azure-workload-identity/docs/installation/mutating-admission-webhook.html) on Azure clusters such that users can annotate workload `ServiceAccounts` with Managed Identity details necessary for creating clients.
 When the mutating admission webhook finds these annotations on a
 `ServiceAccount` referenced by a pod being created, environment variables are set for the pod for the `AZURE_CLIENT_ID`, `AZURE_TENANT_ID` and `AZURE_FEDERATED_TOKEN_FILE`.

-This will be similar to how CCO deploys the [AWS Pod Identity webhook](https://github.com/openshift/aws-pod-identity-webhook) which we have forked for use by customer workloads.
+This will be similar to how CCO deploys the [AWS Pod Identity webhook](https://github.com/openshift/aws-pod-identity-webhook) which we have forked for use by user workloads.

 #### Variation [optional]